-Within ten College District business days of receipt of the appeal, the vice president (or executive vice president (or designee as noted above) will issue a written decision affirming, affirming in part/denying in part, or reversing the RRP's ARP's determination.
+Within ten (10) College District business days of receipt of the appeal, the vice president (or executive vice president (or designee as noted above) will issue a written decision affirming, affirming in part/denying in part, or reversing the RRP's ARP's determination.

-The decision of the executive vice president or designee-executive vice president is final and non-appealable for all types of complaints, except for complaints regarding the recommendation for mid-contract termination of a full-time faculty member under DMAA(LOCAL) or of a contract employee.
+The decision of the executive vice president or designee executive vice president is final and non-appealable for all types of complaints, except for complaints regarding the recommendation for mid-contract termination of a full-time faculty member under DMAA(LOCAL) or of a contract employee.
 Those types of complaints may proceed to Step 6.

-Step 6 -Termination of Employment of a full-time Faculty Member or Contact Employee and Board
+Step 6 - Termination of Employment of a full-time Faculty Member or Contact EmployeeAppeals to the District President and Board for a Procedural Irregularity

-Appeals to the
+Appeals to the District President and Board

-For those complaints that involve the recommendation for a mid-contract termination of a full-time faculty member under DMAA(LOCAL) or of a contract employee only, the decision of the executive vice president or designee may be appealed to the District President and Board.
+For those complaints that involve the recommendation of a faculty member under DMAA(LOCAL) the recommendation for a mid-contract termination of a full-time faculty member or of a contract employee only, the decision of the executive vice president or designee may be appealed to the District President and Board.

-Nothing in this policy precludes an employee who has exhausted the procedures in this policy from addressing the Board of Trustees at the next regular public meeting in accordance with the provision for hearing of citizens.
+\Nothing in this policy precludes an employee who has exhausted the procedures in this policy from addressing the Board of Trustees at the next regular public meeting in accordance with the provision for hearing of citizens.
 The Board is not required to take any action concerning a grievance but will listen to the employee's concerns.